-- + Students, faculty and staff are required to watch a short video to acknowledge possible safety risks and steps all must take to safeguard campus health. - Checklists for employees and supervisors will be provided to help learn new protocols.
+- + Students, faculty and staff are required to watch a short video to acknowledge possible safety risks and steps all must take to safeguard campus health. - → Supervisors should seek guidance from Risk Management and Safety for questions about COVID-19 workplace safety and health and Facilities Management to request services such as occupancy assessments, office configurations and cleaning.